rehanzo/bootstub-updater/README.md

     Optional.
 If your kernel directory lies somewhere other than at `/boot`, specify it here.

 ### Config File
-bootstub-updater can also be configured through a config file.
+bootstub-updater can also be configured through a TOML-formatted config file.
 You can specify the location of the config file through the `--path` option.

 Through this config file, you can use the same configuration options as through the command line.
+An example can be found [here](https://github.com/RAR27/bootstub-updater/blob/master/examples/config.toml).